-- Sec.
-3. RCW 74.08A.290 and 1997 c 58 s 316 are each amended to 8 read as follows: - (1) ((It is the intent of the legislature that)) On or before July 1, 2012, the department ((is-authorized-to)) shall engage in competitive contracting using performance-based contracts to provide all WorkFirst work activities ((authorized in chapter 58, Laws of 1997, including the job search component authorized in section 312 of this act)).
-All contracted services procured pursuant to this chapter are expressly mandated in accordance with RCW 41.06.142(3) and shall not be subject to the processes set forth in RCW 41.06.142(1), (4), and (5). - (2) The department ((may)) shall use competitive performance-based contracting to select ((which vendors will participate)) the public or private vendors to provide services in the WorkFirst program.
-WorkFirst services provided by partner agencies shall also be pursuant to performance-based contracts.
+1. 2012, the department ((is authorized to)) shall engage in

+1. competitive contracting using performance-based contracts to provide

+1. all WorkFirst work activities ((authorized in chapter 58, Laws of 1997,

+1. including the job search component authorized in section 312 of this

+1. act)). - (2) The department ((may)) shall use competitive performance-based contracting to select ((which vendors will participate)) the public or private vendors to provide work activity services in the WorkFirst program.
+WorkFirst work activity services provided by partner agencies also shall be pursuant to performance-based contracts.
 Performance-based contracts shall be awarded based on factors that include but are not limited to the criteria listed in RCW 74.08A.410, past performance of the contractor, demonstrated ability to perform the contract effectively, financial strength of the contractor, and merits of the proposal for services submitted by the contractor.
 Contracts shall be made without regard to whether the contractor is a public or private entity. - (3) The department ((may)) shall contract for an evaluation of the competitive contracting practices and outcomes to be performed by ((an independent entity with expertise in government privatization and competitive strategies)) the Washington state institute for public policy.
 The evaluation shall include ((quarterly)) annual progress reports to the appropriate policy and fiscal committees of the legislature and to the governor, starting ((at the first quarter after the effective date of the first competitive contract and ending two years after the effective date of the first competitive contract)) June 30, 2012.

-- 1 (4) The department shall work with the WorkFirst task force to 2 develop appropriate outcomes by which the contractors performance will 3 be measured.
-The outcomes shall be developed no later than November 4 30, 2011. - 5 (5) The department shall seek independent assistance in developing contracting strategies to implement this section.
+1 (4) The department shall work with the legislative-executive 2 WorkFirst oversight task force established under RCW 74.08A.260 to 3 develop appropriate outcomes by which the contractor's performance will 4 be measured.
+The outcomes shall be developed no later than November 5 30, 2011.

+- (5) The department shall seek independent assistance in developing contracting strategies to implement this section.
 Assistance may include but is not limited to development of contract language, design of requests for proposal, developing full cost information on government services, evaluation of bids, and providing for equal competition between private and public entities. - NEW SECTION.
 Sec.
-4. A new section is added to chapter 74.12 RCW to read as follows: - The department may adopt rules establishing income eligibility for 13 temporary assistance for needy families benefits for a child, other 14 than a foster child, who lives with a caregiver other than his or her 15 16 parents.
-The department shall establish a sliding scale benefit 17 standard for a child when the income of the child's caregiver is above two hundred percent but below three hundred percent of the federal 18 poverty level based on family size.
-A caregiver with an income above 19 20 three hundred percent of the federal poverty level shall not be 21 eligible for temporary assistance for needy families benefits for a 22 child, not a foster child, who is residing with that caregiver. - NEW SECTION.
+4. A new section is added to chapter 74.12 RCW to read as follows: - 14 The department shall adopt rules, effective November 1, establishing income eligibility for temporary assistance for needy 15 16 families benefits for a child, other than a foster child, who lives 17 with a caregiver other than his or her parents.
+The department shall establish a sliding scale benefit standard for a child when the income 18 of the child's caregiver is above two hundred percent but below three 19 20 hundred percent of the federal poverty level based on family size.
+A 21 caregiver with an income above three hundred percent of the federal 22 poverty level shall not be eligible for temporary assistance for needy 23 families benefits for a child, not a foster child, who is residing with 24 that caregiver. - NEW SECTION.
 Sec.
-5. A new section is added to chapter 74.08A RCW to read as follows: - In determining the income eligibility of an applicant or recipient for temporary assistance for needy families or WorkFirst, the department shall not count the federal supplemental security income received by a household member. - 29 Sec.
-6. RCW 74.08A.010 and 2004 c 54 s 4 are each amended to read 30 as follows: - 31 (1) A family that includes an adult who has received temporary 32 assistance for needy families for sixty months after July 27, 1997, 33 shall be ineligible for further temporary assistance for needy families 34 assistance.
-For purposes of this section, "adult" includes
+5. A new section is added to chapter 74.08A RCW to read as follows: - In determining the income eligibility of an applicant or recipient for temporary assistance for needy families or WorkFirst, the department shall not count the federal supplemental security income received by a household member. - 31 Sec.
+6. RCW 74.08A.010 and 2004 c 54 s 4 are each amended to read 32 as follows: - 33 (1) A family that includes an adult who has received temporary 34 assistance for needy families for sixty months after July 27, 1997,